morepath/morepath/doc/building_large_applications.rst

 larger frameworks start to look more like applications.
 Don't worry too much about which is which, but enjoy the creative possibilities!

-Note that Morepath itself is actually a framework app that your apps extend automatically.
+Note that Morepath itself is designed as an application (:class:`morepath.App`) that your apps extend.
 This means you can override parts of it (say, how links are generated) just like you would override a framework app!
 We did our best to make Morepath do the right thing already, but if not, you *can* customize it.